axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-27 Posts/2022-09-28-how-to-talk-about-radical-tools-foundations.markdown

    <th>Alignment</th>
    <td>
     <p>This is not about everybody doing the goose step the exact same number of inches high.
 This is a practice 1) to discuss what we want to do together and then 2) making it explicit for all to see.</p>
-    <p>This is a good mnemonic for all the elements of a complete alignment.
-You don’t need all the pieces to get going, but you need to address these questions at some point.</p>
+    <p>This is a good mnemonic for all the elements of a complete alignment.</p>
    </td>
   </tr>
   <tr>